See the French, German and Italian translations

 The key goal of the Oreskes Principle is to run emotional campaigns, before going to the jury, to create enough public outrage that no jury would ever be able to be objective or capable of discerning facts from fear campaign materials.
 Manipulate public perception, create fear or outrage by cooperating with activists, gurus and NGOs, find a corporate scapegoat and litigate the hell out of them.
 Sound familiar?

 This strategy is being played out now not only with Monsanto, but with Johnson & Johnson who are presently battling over 4500 lawsuits (with a recent 417 million USD decision against them) related to the suspected link between cancer and talcum powder (taken from another woefully written IARC monograph).
 There are several other IARC-driven examples of ongoing class action lawsuits (from certain industrial solvents to diesel exhaust fumes).
-With every hazard-based monograph, IARC is filling the trough for unscrupulous class-action lawyers to pony up some victims and trick a scientifically illiterate jury.
-Just add a litigation consultant from the original monograph working group to add credibility and watch the revenues come rolling in.
+With every hazard-based monograph, IARC is filling the trough for unscrupulous tort lawyers to pony up some victims and trick a scientifically illiterate jury.
+Just include a litigation consultant from the original IARC monograph working group to add credibility and watch the revenues come rolling in.

-One problem I have with this (actually, I have dozens of problems with this model) is that law firms (especially the class action breed) are not at all transparent.
-We know, for example, that Weitz & Luxenberg are working with USRTK, they say so (only because Carey is managing their victim services), but we don’t know how much they are paying the NGO to help “subjectify” potential jurors or if they are funding other NGOs.
+One problem I have with this (actually, I have dozens of problems with this model) is that law firms (especially the tort breed) are not at all transparent.
+We know, for example, that Weitz & Luxenberg are working with USRTK, they say so (only because Carey Gillam is managing their victim services), but we don’t know how much they are paying the NGO to help “subjectify” potential jurors or if they are funding other NGOs.
 How much do these law firms support activist groups?

 One wonders how much IARC is aware of this, how much they play into the litigation trough and how aware the IARC working group scientists are of the potential available income as a “litigation consultant”.
 Clearly Portier knew about it and could barely wait for the ink to dry on the monograph before cashing in.